astrohelm/isolation/README.md

 <h1 align="center">Astroctx - VM Container for Javascript</h1>

-**Why should i use it ?** How often do you see libraries which mutates global variables Or how often do you check libraries actins ?
+**Why should i use it ?** How often do you see libraries which mutates global variables Or how often do you check libraries actions ?
 Astroctx provides script isolation in custom contexts to solve this issues.
 And yes, this library written to prevent unexpected behavior.

 > Also, Astropack may be useful as routing loader, if some loaded route makes an error while
 > runtime, you may recreate it - to prevent memory leaks.